What is Table Tennis?

 - Athletic Clothes

-Table tennis matches differ in terms of what the games are played to in points as well as how many games are played until a winner is determined.
-Each point is awarded by a player either making the opponent miss-hit the ball out of bound or miss the ball entirely.
+Table tennis matches differ in terms of how many points the games are played to as well as how many games are played until a winner is determined.
+Each point is awarded by a player either making the opponent miss-hit the ball out of bounds or miss the ball entirely.

 Positions and Roles

 There are not many positions in table tennis as it is mostly an individual sport.
 That being said, in doubles there is a server and non server for the team serving and a returner and non returner for the team returning.
-The server serves the ball to the returner and only they can return the ball.
+The server serves the ball to the returner, at which point only the returner can hit the ball.
 After that, the positions somewhat go out the window and either player on each team can hit the ball.
 In singles, there is only a server and returner so once the point begins the players move wherever they like.

 Rules and Regulations

-- Before hitting the ball, the ball must be thrown straight from a flat palm into the air at least 6cm high.
+- Before hitting the ball, the ball must be thrown straight from a flat palm into the air at least 6 inches (16 cm) high.

 - The ball can’t be hidden at any point during the toss and serve itself meaning the opponent has to be able to see the ball at all times

-- The ball must clear the net during a serve and if it makes contact with the net but lands in bounds this is deemed a let and the serve is done over again.
+- The ball must clear the net during a serve.
+If it makes contact with the net but lands in bounds this is deemed a let, and the serve is done over again.
 There’s no limit on how many lets in a row you can have.

 - Singles players are allowed to serve anywhere on their opponents side of the table.